Here’s what the email said: “We are thrilled to have you and your child/children join us for the Running Club! Layer up for warmth!”

 I started kind of wishing I’d worn my sneakers just in case I wanted to participate more actively.

 It got me thinking about hustling in our businesses.
-Giving yourself permission TO hustle when you’re excited about something.

 If you wear your crocs, you might not be able to hustle, even if you want to.

-So I guess what I’m saying is: I’m all for anti-hustle culture, because that ish isn’t sustainable, but maybe give yourself the option, just in case the spirit moves you.
+So I guess what I’m saying is: I’m all for bashing hustle culture, because that ish isn’t sustainable, but maybe give yourself the option, just in case the spirit moves you.
 (I don’t think I’ve ever said “the spirit moves you” in my life, but it’s cracking me up, so I’m keeping it here. 😂)

 I’ll be real: I’ve been hustling my booty off to get Steal This Course finished by the 1st of March.